frankstepanski/node-express-course/week4/readme.md

 ##  HTTP Request/Response Object, REST Details, Postman and MVC

-Before we continue with other types of HTTP requests, let's take a look at the HTTP Request and Response objects and a tool to help us make HTTP requests.
+Before we continue with other types of HTTP requests, let's review the HTTP Request and Response objects.

 ### HTTP Request Object